dojo/docs/dojo/_base/array.rst

     var a = array.some(arrayObject, callback, thisObject);
   });

-The signature of the function is:

-.. api-doc :: dojo/_base/array
-  :methods: some
-  :no-headers:
-  :sig:

 *Note*: Because of the short circuiting, ``some()`` can be more efficient than ``forEach()`` when the loop is used for comparison purposes.